torbenbarsballe/worldbuilding-docs/culture/races/aeldar/aelfae.md

 forms at will.
 High fae are effectively immortal due to their shapeshifting magic, and generally have no 'true' form, although often have a preferred form.
-High fae are quite rare, and most are from the age of the Ældar, before the modern fae tribes were formed, and as such are rather different than modern fae.
+High fae are quite rare, and most are from the age of the Ã†ldar, before the modern fae tribes were formed, and as such are rather different than modern fae.